 So, what’s a loving, doting parent to do?
 Well, the first thing is: you keep feeding your kids.
 Whatever you want them to eat, you feed it to them.
 Even if it’s collard greens.
 Even if they don’t like them at first.
 Or at second.
 Or for the first half of their little lives.
 You just introduce and re-introduce really good eats over and over again.
 And eventually, they start to come around.
 Really, they do.
 Even those toddlers who have eaten nothing but yogurt for four months straight.
 (Yes, that happened once at our house many years back.
 That toddler is now an aspiring teen gourmet.
 It really does get better.)

 Where to start?
 This recipe right here.
 We literally have never met anyone that didn’t go crazy over the heaping piles of homemade Crock-Pot Chicken Taquitos served for dinner.
 This recipe is perfect for kids.
 It’s perfect for parents.
 It’s awesome for parties.
-And it’s really, really easy to make.
-5-ingredient easy.
+And it’s really, really easy to make, using only 5 ingredients.

 To make this recipe, grab your slow cooker in the morning, and fill it with chicken, cream cheese, and taco seasoning.
 Add a little water to keep it all moist, then cover and cook throughout the day.